Do you want to get the best results from your 3D printer? Here are the best 3D printer slicer software tools – most of them are free.

 After analyzing the file and offering you choices and settings, the software generates a „G-code“ file that‘s tailored for the machine you’re using.
 It describes coordinates, nozzle and bed temperatures, fan control, printhead speed and other variables.

-There are several variables you can check in search for the best 3D slicer software:
+There are several variables you can check in search for the best 3D printer slicer software:

-- 3D slicer viewer capabilities: If you don’t own some CAD software, you’ll probably see your printable file for the first time when you open it in the 3D slicer.
+- viewer capabilities: If you don’t own some CAD software, you’ll probably see your printable file for the first time when you open it in the 3D printer slicer software.
 A good software should offer the possibility to turn and zoom to any point of your 3D model flawlessly and fast.

-- 3D slicer usability: How difficult is the 3D slicing software to use?
+- Usability: How difficult is the 3D slicing software to use?
 Are there settings for beginners?
 More options for experts?
 Does it have a modification history?
 Does it store files locally or in the cloud?
 Does the workflow feel right?
 Can you use Undo and Redo?
 All these questions for a “good” 3D slicer are highly subjective – but you’ll get the idea.

-- 3D slicer preview: A good 3D slicer software will give you estimates on the duration of the print and the material used.
+- Preview: A good 3D printer slicer software will give you estimates on the duration of the print and the material used.
 These facts, of course, shouldn’t differ from the actual print itself.

-- 3D slicer cost: Is the software free or do you have to pay for it?
+- Cost: Is the software free or do you have to pay for it?

-- 3D slicer help: We’ve checked if beginners and pros alike get enough on-screen help – or if you can ask other users in a forum or user-group.
+- Help: We’ve checked if beginners and pros alike get enough on-screen help – or if you can ask other users in a forum or user-group.

-By all means, there are many other 3D slicers out there.
+By all means, there are many other 3D printer slicer software tools out there.
 We’ve concentrated on the most popular ones.

 Slic3r is considered to be the granddaddy of all 3D slicers.
 It was developed by the RepRap community and is (as Reprap generally is) open-source.
 Still, it’s a highly sophisticated piece of software.